kindasimple/kindasimple.github.com/_posts/2012-12-08-loading-styles-dynamically-on-windows-8.md

 While designing flexible layouts is a must; there are limits.
 Add to that the difference in use cases for a person interacting with a large monitor at their desk on the one hand, or viewing a television across the room on the other.
 The screens would have similar dimensions and aspect ratios, but the former demands a lot of data be available up close while the latter prefers less data well presented.
 DUI or Distance UI is a term for this concept, and dynamic themes may provide some solutions.

-On windows 8 I can easily determine the screen size and the resolution and adjust the styles accordingly.
+On Windows 8 I can easily determine the screen size and the resolution and adjust the styles accordingly.
 The basic templates handle the current window&#8217;s SizeChanged event giving me an opportunity to adjust for a larger screen size.

 ```
 private void WindowSizeChanged(object sender, WindowSizeChangedEventArgs e)